SageTiger85/Kidz-Klub/README.md

 ## Introduction

 Young explorers is a fictional afterschool club that is run by fully vetted childcare professionals.
 They are a not for profit charity helping to offer affordable childcare for those in need.
-Young explorers are committed in providing a safe engaging environment in which children can feel included and engaged.
+Young explorers are committed in providing a safe engaging environment in which children can feel safe and included.

 ### Project Information

 This website has been designed for a local afterschool club to aid in marketing their presence to a wider audience.

+## Features

+## Manual Testing

+## Deployment

+## Credits